-Name of Program Objective Timeframe in Housing Element Status of Program Implementation 12.
-Density Increase Incentive Program The State of California Density Bonus laws are intended to give developers incentives to include affordable housing in shall follow the requirements of subdivision (h) of Section 65583.2 of the Government Code and shall ensure that owner-occupied and rental multi-family residential development is allowed by right in accordance with subdivision (f) of Section 65589.5 of the Government Code.
+Name of Program Objective Timeframe in Housing Element Status of Program Implementation shall follow the requirements of subdivision (h) of Section 65583.2 of the Government Code and shall ensure that owner-occupied and rental multi-family residential development is allowed by right in accordance with subdivision (f) of Section 65589.5 of the Government Code.
 Complete land use designations and establish zoning as necessary for sites identified in the available sites table within 1 year of adoption.
 The City will report on the progress of this rezone in its annual progress reports required pursuant to government Code Section 65400 and due on April 1 st of each year.
-The City did not receive any requests from developers of affordable housing for density bonuses in 2014 or 2015.
-In 2016, the City removed the density cap on its General Plan High-Density Residential Land Use Category to facilitate opportunities for affordable housing development.
-The City has also continued to apply incentives for affordable housing in accordance with state law.
+12. Density Increase The State of California Density Bonus laws are intended to Continue to offer density bonuses and other The City did not receive any Incentive give developers incentives to include affordable housing in regulatory incentives to developers of requests from developers of Program affordable housing. affordable housing for density dwelling units and receiving other incentives.
+The City will bonuses in 2014 or 2015.
+In 2016, work with developers on a case-by-case basis to provide the City removed the density cap regulatory concessions and incentives to assist them with on its General Plan High-Density the development of affordable and senior housing.
+In a Residential Land Use Category to relatively small city like Rocklin, this is the most effective facilitate opportunities for method of assisting developers, as each individual project affordable housing development. can be analyzed to determine which concessions and The City has also continued to incentives would be the most beneficial to the project's apply incentives for affordable feasibility.
+Regulatory concessions and incentives for those housing in accordance with state that qualify could include, but are not limited to, reductions law. in the amount of required on-site parking, fee deferrals, expedited permit processing, and modified or waived development standards.